 A. It is still an iron issue.
 You said the NEW leaves do not show any yellow.
 That means your KeRex application in March worked.
 Iron does not move around inside the tree once the plant takes it up, it only goes into the new growth after the application was made.
 Older growth stays yellow.

 Plum tree new growth darker green color while older growth still yellow.
+This is due to a late soil application of an iron chelate. |

 It is not too hot to late to make foliar applications of iron if done during the cool morning hours.
 Normally it will take four or five sprays a couple of days apart to get it to completely green up.

-Older leaves of plum showing green veins and yellow leaf
+Older leaves of plum showing green veins and yellow leaf typical of an iron shortage. |

 Any iron product that has been labeled for foliar applications to fruit trees should work for you.
 However, I would strongly suggest that any water mixed with all foliar applied product should be distilled water so that the pH is close to neutral (7) or that you adjust the tap water close to neutral as well.